mbianchidev/mbianchidev/note-to-recruiters.md

 ## Companies I work with MUST...

-- Not be operating in the following fields:
+- Not be operating, collaborating closely with companies in the following domains:
   - Military / Weaponry
   - Gambling / Online-Casino
   - Shitcoin (crypto scams) / NFTs (unless smart contracts)